prajyotkalekar/Ecommerce_Sales_Dashboard/README.md

 <h3>Overview:</h3>

-The HR Analytics Dashboard provides a detailed analysis of employee attrition within an organization with 1,470 employees.
-It breaks down attrition by various demographic and job-related factors, such as education, age, salary, years at the company, and job role.
-The dashboard includes overall attrition metrics, such as the attrition rate, average age, and average salary of departing employees.
+The Ecommerce Sales Dashboard offers a comprehensive analysis of sales performance across different states, categories, customers, and payment modes.
+It visualizes key metrics such as the total quantity sold, revenue generated, profit, and average order value (AOV), providing a clear view of sales trends over time.

 <hr>

 <h3>Objective:</h3>

-The primary objective of the HR Analytics Dashboard is to identify trends and patterns in employee attrition to inform strategic decisions for improving retention rates.
-It aims to provide HR and management with insights to address issues related to employee turnover, thereby enhancing workforce stability and productivity.
+The primary objective of the Ecommerce Sales Dashboard is to provide actionable insights into sales data to help businesses make informed decisions.
+By understanding sales distribution, customer preferences, and profitability across different categories and regions, businesses can enhance their strategies for growth and efficiency.
 <hr>

 <h3>Key Features:</h3>